 These two opposites that unite in the vesica, are symbolised in my logo by the two waves that eventually merge into one of course.

-It leads beyond duality
+It leads beyond polarity

-In this meeting of two originally seemingly opposing things that transcend their separation and unite to become something new which yet contains all of the old, I see a suggestion of our ability to grow beyond duality, as symbolized by the yin-yang symbol.
+In this meeting of two originally seemingly opposing things that transcend their separation and unite to become something new which yet contains all of the old, I see a suggestion of our ability to grow beyond polarity, as symbolized by the yin-yang symbol.